mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests.md

 | Association 2 variables | [Contigency coefficients](/statistical-tests-categorical/#contigency-coefficients) | [Spearman correlation](/statistical-tests-ordinal/#spearman-correlation) | [Pearson correlation](/statistical-tests-gaussian/#pearson-correlation) |

 Statistical test allow us to draw conclusions about the distribution of a population, comparisons between populations or relations between variables.
+Statistical testing is about testing the so called null hypothesis, which I sometimes refer to as the 'nothing to see here' conclusion.
+General examples of null hypothesis statements are "there are no differences between groups", "this didn't show any effect" or "there is no relation between...".
+The outcome of a statistical test can be read from the so called p-value.
+This value expresses

+The following types of conclusions I'll describe in this section are hypothesis testing conclusions.
+Hypothesis tests are used in determining what outcomes of a study would lead to a rejection of the null hypothesis for a pre-specified level of significance.

 The exact test you use is determined by two things:

 * The goal you're trying to reach a conclusion about
 * The level of measurement of a variable.